 Two techniques to effectively make use of horizontality and verticality

-Raising the position of the horizon enhances the stability.
+1. Raise the position of the horizon

 Born in 1956, Tanaka is one of the rare photographers who produce works across a wide variety of genres from an original perspective.
 These genres range from objects in our daily lives, such as insects and flowers, to landscapes, skyscapes, and celestial bodies.
 Besides photography, Tanaka has also developed his own approach in post processes including retouch and printing.